 The hedonic regression method regards products as a collective entity constituted by several functions and degree of performance (both are a part of "characteristics").
 As for the old and new products, the theoretical prices are calculated based on the volume of the characteristics; the figure obtained is the difference due to quality change within the price gap between old and new products.
 The difference excluding this quality change is considered purely as a price movement.
 The greatest advantage in using this method is that a quality adjustment can be made statistically based on objective characteristics of a product without relying on subjective judgments about its quality.
 Moreover, quality adjustment of products can be easily conducted as long as related data are collected, so that it is advantageous for products with drastic innovations and short product cycles.
+And this method lighten the burden of reporters' firms.

 The hedonic regression method is thus an excellent method.
 However, there are various issues to be solved in practice.
 First, the possibility to specify the principle characteristics representing the quality of each product must be secured before using this method.
 Second, these characteristics need to be shown quantitatively.
 Third, to obtain a stable estimation, a vast amount of data on prices and characteristics should be collected during a short period.
 These restrictions are particularly evident in the service prices.
-This is currently applied to personal computers, digital cameras, and camcorders in the WPI.
-Yet, as for the CSPI, only the prices of personal computers evaluated by the hedonic regression method are utilized to compile the leasing services index,6 while this method is not used directly for service prices themselves.
-The possibility to extend this method to the CSPI will be discussed later in this paper.
+This is currently applied to personal computers, digital cameras, and camcorders in the WPI, and will be expand to network servers after the next revision of WPI.
+Yet, as for the CSPI, only the prices of personal computers evaluated by the hedonic regression method are utilized to compile the leasing services index,8 while this method is not used directly for service prices themselves.